Clarifying Nevada Rooftop Solar’s No-Cost Programs

-A Power Purchase Agreement, also known as a PPA, may sound good at first, but it actually costs you more.
+A Power Purchase Agreement, also known as a PPA, may sound good at first, but it actually costs more.
 A PPA is a solar panels lease.
-Instead of owning the panels, you are paying to use the solar company’s panels.
+Instead of owning the panels, solar customers pay to use the solar company’s panels.

-You lower your monthly bill by paying less per watt for your power.
-If you only want to decrease your monthly bill, this may be a good option for you.
-However, if you want long-term savings, a PPA won’t be as viable of an option.
+Leasing solar lower customer’s monthly bills by paying less per watt of power.
+If the goal is only to decrease the monthly bill, this may be a good option.
+However, if long-term savings is the goal, a PPA won’t be as viable of an option.

-You actually end up paying more for your energy over 25 years on a PPA than you would with a 15-year loan.
-You will also not receive any of the state or federal incentives.
-Instead, all of these incentives go to the solar company that owns your panels.
+Those that get solar leases actually end up paying more for their energy over 25 years on a PPA than they would with a 15-year loan.
+Individuals also don’t receive any of the state or federal incentives.
+Instead, all of these incentives go to the solar company that owns the panels.

 Getting Solar for Your Reno Home with Go Solar Group

-Go Solar Group does not lease solar panels to businesses or households in Reno.
-We only sell solar arrays.
-If you would like to get a customized quote for your business or home, you can fill out our quick survey.
+Becuase owned solar arrays are more beneficial to customers, Go Solar Group doesn’t lease solar arrays.
+If you would like to get a customized quote for your Reno business or home, you can fill out our quick survey.